-HB 669 (Gooch)(NR Energy)(+) Bill will amend definition of "orphan wells" in order to allow for receipt and expenditure of federal Infrastructure Act funds for plugging and abandonment of abandoned and orphan oil and gas wells and associated infrastructure.
+HB 669 (Gooch)(To Senate)(+) Bill will amend definition of "orphan wells" in order to allow for receipt and expenditure of federal Infrastructure Act funds for plugging and abandonment of abandoned and orphan oil and gas wells and associated infrastructure.
 KRC worked with the Energy and Environment Cabinet and Kentucky Oil and Gas Association to revise language and to structure contracts in order to allow smaller Kentucky based companies to bid on plugging and reclamation contracts.
+Bill is identical to SB 315 as it was passed by the Senate.
+Bill passed the House 94-0.